• Home

 Réquiem, presented at Meat Market as part of the Melbourne Fringe, was a work that seemed to exist somewhere between worlds.
 Conceived and directed by Lucy Eidelson, this haunting, meditative piece invited its audience into what she described as the “Thin Place,” a liminal space where birth and death coexisted.
 Through a blend of dance, physical theatre, live vocals, and original composition, it asked us not to watch but to witness.

-The performance opened with a glowing, cocoon-like set — a structure that appeared to shift shape through light alone.
-The way the lighting sculpted this space was remarkable.
-At times, the surface appeared soft and organic, like skin; at others, it became rough and almost stone-like.
-This transformation gave the piece a living quality, as though the space itself breathed with the performers.
+The performance opened with a glowing, cocoon-like set — a structure that seemed to shift shape through light alone.
+The lighting design was truly remarkable, sculpting the space into something almost alive.
+At times, the surface appeared soft and organic, like skin; at others, it took on a rough, stone-like texture.
+This constant transformation gave the piece a living, breathing quality, as though the space itself moved in rhythm with the performers.
+Set Design and Installation by STOZ and Nissasa Bacci, with Lighting Design and Operation by Frankie Clarke.

 Eidelson and Allen Laverty moved within and around this installation with quiet intensity.
 Their movement was deeply physical yet at times understated, marked by an intergenerational contrast that made it feel strangely accessible.
 There were moments that resembled everyday gestures — reaching, folding, turning — before something otherworldly crept in.
 The choreography by Eidelson and Lily Harding balanced these opposites beautifully, making the ordinary seem sacred.